SumeetSinghJi/Magian/readme.txt

 collect from scrolls, herbs, gold and items to build your player and advance through the level.

-This game was written by Sumeet Singh, www.sumeet-singh.com The build version for this software is: 0.1 (Test version) 5th of May 2023.
+This game was written by Sumeet Singh, www.sumeet-singh.com The build version for this software is: 0.1 (Under development).

-Rules
+                                            RULES

 * This character represents you P or स - This is you, stay safe and collect objectives.
 * Money/Scrolls look like this $ or ₹ - If you find one you get a point
 * Enemies look like this E or क - If you touch them you lose a life